Become a Literacy Tutor

 Do I need previous tutoring experience to become a tutor?

-No. Literacy staff will provide training and ongoing support to assist you in your tutoring experience.
+You do not need to have previous tutoring experience.
+Literacy staff will provide training and ongoing support to assist you in your tutoring experience.
 We provide assessment in learner skill levels before matching individuals with tutors.
 Resources and materials will be available to you as well as refresher training and tutoring tips and techniques.

 Who are the learners?